 Is abdominoplasty safe?

 Generally, this is a very safe procedure.
-However, any surgery—especially one requiring general anesthesia—does carry some risk and possibility of complications.
+However, as with any operation, risks are generally related to the patient’s health and lifestyle rather than the operation itself.
+Any surgery—especially one requiring general anesthesia—does carry some risk and possibility of complications.
 At your consultation, we will address any concerns you have and empower you in your decision to proceed or not with surgery.

 Should I wait to have kids before I get a tummy tuck?

 If you are definitely planning to have another child, it is likely best to wait until child bearing is finished.
 That way, your results will be as long lasting as possible.
 We have discovered that patients who have a tummy tuck and then subsequently get pregnant seem to return to their post-operative shape better and more quickly.

 Scarring is an individual reaction and scars generally fade over time.
 It usually takes about a year for scars to mature.
 The main incision will be hidden by your bikini or underwear.
 Tummy tuck scars are most noticeable in the first year or two immediately following surgery but fade over time – similar to a C-section scar.
 People who moisturize their new scars, apply sunscreen, have healthy skin, and do not smoke, experience the least amount of scarring.